rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 SQVS: sqvs_aas_curl.sh

-for Key Broker Service and Integration Hub User and Roles creation, Please refer to the appendix section for a sample script
+For Key Broker Service and Integration Hub User/Roles creation, Please refer to the appendix section for sample scripts

 The output of these scripts is a bearer-token which needs to be updated in the BEARER_TOKEN env variable in the corresponding component’s env file.